quarkslab/irma/README.md

 To initialize and provision the Virtualbox VM, run in the irma-ansible-provisioning directory `vagrant up`.

+/!\ Make sure you’ve got a `config/frontend.ini` file up to date, before provisioning.
+An example file is available there:
+`config/frontend.ini.sample`.

 Then, you’ll need to manually “deploy” the application, run `vagrant ssh` to connect to the VM, and then:
 ```